Pre-medical: In South Korea

+In the United States

 Major

 At most colleges and universities, students do not have the option of pre-medical academic major or minor.
 A student on a pre-med track may choose any undergraduate major in any field, so long as certain required courses are completed.
 Such courses are generally focused in the scientific fields of biology, chemistry, organic chemistry, neuroscience, behavioral sciences and physics, which are necessary to prepare for the Medical College Admission Test (MCAT) and satisfy most medical school prerequisites.
 It is for this reason students on a pre-med track generally undertake a major associated with one of those fields; however, an increasing number of students with a background in humanities have been applying in recent years, a situation applauded by medical schools.
 For example, Mount Sinai School of Medicine has created a program specifically for non-science majors.
 The Humanities and Medicine (HuMed) program admits undergraduates majoring in the humanities or social sciences without requiring the MCAT, or science coursework.